asmov/common/dataset/README.md

 License (AGPL3)
 --------------------------------------------------------------------------------
-Asmov Tempo: Task timer and activity tracker that synchronizes across platforms.
+Asmov Common Dataset: Library for application data modeling between clients and servers.
 Copyright (C) 2024 Asmov LLC

 This program is free software: you can redistribute it and/or modify